Alfresco/docs-alfresco/sap-cloud/1.0/install/index.md

 ## Install the license {#install-license}

 The access and use of the SAP Cloud Connector is managed by a license.
-If you don't have a license yet, you can request a trial license from the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}.
+If you don't have a license yet, you can request a trial license from [Hyland Community](https://community.hyland.com/){:target="_blank"}.

 > **Note:** Make sure you have a valid license file before continuing.
 The name of the license file is `content-connector-for-sap-cloud.l4j`.